Updated 10 April 2025

 Pre-sit house sitting checklist: the garden

 Explore the checklist for house sitters below, so that you’re prepared to look after the pet parents’ garden while they’re away.
-It’s always a good idea to get fully clued-up on your responsibilities, so you’re fully prepared before you arrive.
+It’s always a good idea to get fully clued-up on your responsibilities, so you’re prepared before you arrive.

 Watering

 Find out where the garden hose is kept, whether there is a water butt you should use, and how often plants need watering.
+You should also find out if the indoor plants need to be watered, and how often.

 Weeding